Fannon/search-bookmarks-history-and-tabs/README.md

 > All ideas, suggestions or bug reports are welcome.

 * Introduce dedicates and precise search mode for tags and folders
-* Add alternative search algorithm that isn't based on fuzzy search
+* Add alternative search algorithms that aren't based on fuzzy search?
   * https://github.com/nextapps-de/flexsearch
   * https://lunrjs.com/
 * Convert project to TypeScript, refactor code and make it more modular